Glycerin (glycerol) suppositories for constipation

 Why is it important for my child to take this medicine?

-- When a child is constipated, their stools (poo) are hard and painful to pass and the child may try to hold the stool in.
+When a child is constipated, their stools (poo) are hard and painful to pass.
+Sometimes a child may try to hold the stool in because of previous pain when going to the toilet .
 Constipation can also make the child feel quite poorly.

-- Glycerin suppositories are used to trigger emptying of the bowels and provide instant relief from constipation.
+Glycerin suppositories are used to trigger emptying of the bowels and provide rapid relief from constipation.

 What is glycerin available as?